baptiste-roullin/typographie-frenchy/README.md

 Sketch plugin to automatically add typographical french conventions and give a nice touch to UIs.
 Things like nonbreakable spaces or better fractions.

+Install by downloading [the latest release](https://github.com/Saint-loup/french-typography/releases/latest) and opening the sketchplugin file.

 ##  What it does
 When you unselect a text layer, it replaces characters with their proper equivalents.